LapatePic.png

 Undergraduate Researcher

-Emily is a second-year undergraduate pursuing a B.S. in Biopsychology.
+Emily is a fourth-year undergraduate pursuing a B.S. in Biopsychology.
 She is interested in using various methodologies, including functional neuroimaging and psychophysiology, to examine biological correlates of cognitive processes.
 Emily is working with Joanne to assess emotional-physiological coherence.
 Following graduation, Emily aims to attend graduate school to study neuroscience.

 Undergraduate Researcher